latest nhpb_banner 1__compressed2

 Government Cash Assistance and DHS Social Services - The state of Oregon offers low income families a number of financial assistance programs and benefits.
 Get help for paying for basic needs such as food, medical costs, child care, housing and other bills.
 The benefits help the poor, seniors and people with no money.
 More public assistance in Oregon.

-Employment Related Day Care (ERDC) - The ERDC program can be used to help pay for most kinds of child care expenses and daycare in Oregon.
-It is intended for lower income families as well as single moms or dads.
+Employment Related Day Care (ERDC) can be used to help pay for most kinds of child care expenses and daycare in Oregon.
+The program is also known as CCR&R. It is intended for lower income families as well as single moms or dads.
 This government funded child care assistance program will help those families work, get job training and find employment.
 Call 1 800-342-6712, or click here free daycare in Oregon.

-Emergency Financial Assistance and Case Management - Non-profits such as the Salvation Army can provide residents with limited amounts of financial assistance, case management, and other services.
+Emergency Financial Assistance and Case Management is combined.
+Non-profits such as the Salvation Army can provide residents with limited amounts of financial assistance, case management, free stuff and other services.
 Locate resources to help with bills and expenses, including rent or light bills.
-Or get free clothes in OR, hotel vouchers and other stuff.
+Or get free clothes in OR, hotel vouchers and other items for the working poor.
 More on Oregon Salvation Army.

-Oregon Telephone Assistance Program - This program will provide money per month to families to help them pay their phone bills.
-Or a free cell phone, including Apple, is provided.
-Discounts from Lifeline or other forms of government financial aid is available both for cell phones and standard land lines.
-Find details on LifeLine in Oregon, or for telephone and broadband assistance, call Oregon Lifeline at 800-848-4442.
+Oregon Telephone Assistance Program will provide money per month to families to help them pay their phone bills.
+Or a free cell phone, including Apple iPhone, is provided.
+Discounts from Lifeline or other forms of government financial aid is available for cell phones, broadband connections (internet) and standard land lines.
+Call Oregon Lifeline at 800-848-4442, or find details on LifeLine in Oregon.

-Pantries and Food Banks - Hundreds of non-profits, churches, charities and other organizations provide free food, groceries, and nutritional items to families and people with no income in Oregon.
+Food Pantries and Food Banks feed the homeless and low-income.
+Hundreds of churches, charities and other organizations provide free food, groceries, and nutritional items to families and people with no income in Oregon.
+Many are open daily.
 Kids, seniors and the homeless will get free food or meals too.
 Get more information on Oregon free food banks.

-Programs for Seniors in Oregon - A number of agencies are focused on helping seniors and elderly.
-Get information on medical bill assistance, food, government assistance, free health care, transportation, and other assistance programs.
+Programs for Seniors in Oregon including money to help pay bills.
+A number of agencies are focused on helping seniors and elderly.
+Get information on medical bill assistance, food, government assistance, free health care, transportation services, and more.
 Click here on Oregon Agency on Aging.

-Low-Income Energy Assistance Program (LIHEAP) - This government financial assistance program helps households with paying their heating or gas bills.
-It is funded by the US Department of Health & Human Services.
-The money will also help pay for utility deposits, light bills and furnace repairs.
+Low-Income Energy Assistance Program (LIHEAP) helps households with paying their heating, cooling or gas bills.
+It is funded by the US Department of Health and Human Services are offered in all local counties.
+The free grant money will also help pay for utility deposits, light bills and furnace repairs.
 More information on LIHEAP low income energy bill help in Oregon.

-• Low-Income Weatherization Assistance Program - This free government program provides weatherization and energy conservation services at no cost to households with lower incomes and high energy bills.
+• Low-Income Weatherization Assistance Program is often combined with LIHEAP.
+This free government program provides weatherization and energy conservation services at no cost to households with lower incomes, with a focus on seniors and the disabled in Oregon.
 The goal of this program is to provide homeowners with lower heating and utility bills, a safe home, and conserve energy.

-Oregon Energy Efficiency - Utility companies provide conservation education and also the hardware necessary to lower energy use through its free home audits and Energy Smart program.
+• Oregon Energy Efficiency from utility companies includes free conservation education and also the hardware necessary to lower energy use.
+It is offered through its free home audits and Energy Smart program.
 This project takes a holistic approach to satisfying household needs by lowering energy bills to make them more affordable.
 Get a free energy audit check up.

-Oregon Mortgage Relief and Foreclosure Help - Several programs are available to homeowners to help them deal with a foreclosure notice or help them catch up with their mortgage.
-Resources are offered by non-profits and local Oregon municipalities as well as the state government.
-Low-income homebuyers can also get a loan or mortgage help.
+Oregon Mortgage Relief and Foreclosure Help includes programs.
+Resources are available from the government or charities to homeowners to help them deal with a foreclosure notice or help them catch up with their mortgage.
 Read more on mortgage assistance in Oregon.

 • Low to moderate income families often struggle to buy a home in Oregon.
 The cost of housing has greatly increased.
 There is assistance available.
 Find ways to get help paying for a mortgage, even a first time homeowner.

-Free Budgeting and Money Saving Resources - Non-profits, charities, and government offices in Oregon help families get ahead.
+• Free Budgeting Services and Money Saving Resources, often in partnership with community action non-profits and charities in Oregon help families get ahead.
 Self-sufficiency, budgeting, and information on how to save money and invest is provided.
 Find resources for saving money.

 Select a county or city for additional financial resources or free items.
 Charities and government agencies help low-income families with bills at a local level as well.